Complex wave functions, CPT and quantum field theory for classical generalized Ising models: Introduction

 In sect.~\ref{sec:generalized_ising_models} we introduce wave functions for generalized Ising models and operators for observables.
 This constitutes the quantum formalism for classical statistics.
 Sect.~\ref{sec:complex_structure} turns to the complex structure which is related to the particle-hole conjugation.
 We discuss the meaning of the phases of the complex wave function and the linear time evolution law in the complex picture.
 Sect.~\ref{sec:fermion_picture} is devoted to the fermionic description of generalized Ising models.
 We express the step evolution operator (transfer matrix) and the associated Hamiltonian in terms of fermionic annihilation and creation operators.
 In momentum space the Hamiltonian for transport automata finds a simple expression.
 We discuss the real wave function for Majorana--Weyl fermions and the complex wave function for Weyl fermions.
 In two dimensions they describe right-movers or left-movers, which are combined to Dirac fermions in sect.~\ref{sec:dirac_automaton}.
 Sect.~\ref{sec:parity_and_time_reversal} addresses parity and time reversal, while charges and charge conjugation are discussed in sect.~\ref{sec:charges_and_charge_conjugation}.

 In sect.~\ref{sec:vacuum} we turn to the concept of vacuum.
 For PCA we focus on the half-filled \qq{particle physics vacuum} for which all excitations have positive energy.
 Sect.~\ref{sec:one-particle-states} investigates the one-particle excitations for this vacuum.
 In sec.~\ref{sec:field-operators} we formulate field operators which depend continuously on space and time.
 Applying products of those to the vacuum produces multi-particle states.
+By use of the field operators we compute the Feynman propagator for the particle physics vacuum.
 The continuous field operators permit the formulation of continuous symmetries as Lorentz symmetry or chiral symmetry even for the discrete setting of the generalized Ising models without taking a continuum limit.
 Sect.~\ref{sec:Density_matrix_thermal_equilibrium} introduces the density matrix and describes the thermal equilibrium state for PCA.
 In sect.~\ref{sec:interactions} we discuss PCA which are equivalent to discrete quantum field theories for fermions with interactions.
 They are described by sequences of updating for propagation and interaction, in analogy to Feynman's path integral.
 Sect.~\ref{sec:complex_functional_integral} establishes the connection between the euclidean functional integral and the more familiar complex functional integral for quantum field theories.
 In sect.~\ref{sec:conclusions} we present our conclusions.